DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/server.md

 * `primary_adapter_ipv6` - The IPv6 address of the server's primary network adapter.
 * `primary_adapter_vlan` - The Id of the VLAN to which the server's primary network adapter is attached.
 Calculated if `primary_adapter_ipv4` is specified.
 * `public_ipv4` - The server's public IPv4 address (if any).
 Calculated if there is a NAT rule that points to any of the server's private IPv4 addresses. **Note**: Due to an incompatibility between the CloudControl resource model and Terraform life-cycle model, this attribute is only available after a subsequent refresh (not when the server is first deployed).
+* `started` - The start state of the server.
+Always calulated.
+Returns true if server is started

 ## Import